Easy DIY Kids Desk

 Today’s project is this simple DIY kids desk that you can make with a few inexpensive pieces of pine lumber.
 Like most of my wood projects, this one comes together with Kreg pocket holes.

-So, if you are looking to build a no frills, simple child’s desk (or really for anyone, it’s just made a bit smaller) – then stick around.
+So, stick around if you want to build a no-frills, straightforward child’s desk (or, for anyone, it’s just made a bit smaller).

 I wanted to build a new desk for Hannah’s room.
-She was still using her old desk from Seattle which didn’t quite fit right in her new room.
-I wanted to build a desk that would be the exact size I needed for her room.
+She was still using her old desk from Seattle, which didn’t quite fit right in her new room.
+I wanted to build a desk the size I needed for her room.
 And I love how it turned out!

 Things You’ll Need